-Hey lovely people!
-Today I’m bringing you a fabulous turkey sandwich recipe using leftover turkey.
-Full disclosure here—> I can’t take full credit for this turkey cranberry sandwich.
-Nope.
-The idea came from my lovely sister in law.
-I told her about my ham & brie sandwich before I shared it here on Girl Heart Food; she then told me about an awesome turkey cranberry sandwich she had in a coffee shop.
+I told her about my ham and brie sandwich before I shared it here on Girl Heart Food; she then told me about an awesome turkey cranberry sandwich she had in a coffee shop.
 I knew I had to try it out.
 And, yes, most of the conversations I have with people revolve around food.
-Just ask hubby 😉 #StoryofMyLife

-- If you want your mozzarella a little more ‘melty’ you can place the sandwich in the oven after grilling for a few minutes on 300 F.
+- If you want your mozzarella a little more melty you can place the sandwich in the oven after grilling for a few minutes on 300 degrees Fahrenheit.

 - Use whatever bread is your fave.
 For this sandwich, I used sourdough.

-- Speaking of bread, the size of the slices you choose will affect how much mayo and butter you use.
+- The size of the slices you choose will impact how much mayonnaise and butter you use.
 I had some decent-sized slices of bread and what I used for this recipe was just right.

 - Mortadella Sandwich